domenic/infinite-list-study-group/studies/WinJS.md

   - [Function rendering](http://try.buildwinjs.com/tutorial/3Control_Manipulation/functionRend/) (i.e. imperative rendering) is the lower-level technology that underlies the template binding
 - Demos:
   - [The new playground](http://try.buildwinjs.com/playground/) has three relevant demos, each of which demonstrate different ways to customize the `ListView`
-  - [The former playground](http://winjs.azurewebsites.net/) has the same demos with different presentation.
+  - [The former playground](http://winjs.azurewebsites.net/) has the same demos with different presentation
+  - [This interactive demo](http://winjs.azurewebsites.net/pages/listview/options/default.html) lets you customize all the different options individually